meek2100/gitwatch/README.md

 <!-- markdownlint-restore -->

 The `<username>` bit should be replaced with your username or that of any other (non-root) user account; it only needs write-access to the Git repository of the file/folder you want to watch.
 The ampersand (`&`) at the end sends the launched process into the background (this is important if you have other calls in `rc.local` after the mentioned line, because the `gitwatch` call does not usually return).

 #### systemd

+This service is designed to run in user space (`--user` flag).

-- If installed to a path other than `/usr/local/bin/gitwatch`, modify `gitwatch@.service` to suit
+- If installed to a path other than `/usr/local/bin/gitwatch`, modify the `ExecStart` path within `gitwatch@.service` to suit.
-- Create dir if it does not exist and copy systemd service file with `mkdir -p "$HOME/.config/systemd/user" && cp gitwatch@.service $HOME/.config/systemd/user`
+- Create the user systemd directory if it does not exist and copy the systemd service file:
+  `mkdir -p "$HOME/.config/systemd/user" && cp gitwatch@.service $HOME/.config/systemd/user`
-- Start and enable the service for a given path by running `systemctl --user --now enable gitwatch@$(systemd-escape "'-r url/to/repository' /path/to/folder").service`
+- Start and enable the service for a given path and arguments by running the following command.
+The arguments are passed to the service after being escaped.
+  `systemctl --user --now enable gitwatch@$(systemd-escape -- "'-r url/to/repository' /path/to/folder").service`

 ## Other Articles